silviaCerby/gitbook/docs/getting_started/cerby_mobile_app/install-and-configure-the-cerby-mobile-app-on-ios.md

   8. Tap the **Done** option at the top right corner to return to the previous screen.
   9. Return to the Cerby app to continue the app setup.

-The next step is 3\.
-Turn on the Allow Notifications feature on your iPhone.
+The next step is [3.
+Turn on the Allow Notifications feature on your iPhone](install-and-configure-the-cerby-mobile-app-on-ios.md#id-3.-turn-on-the-allow-notifications-feature-on-your-iphone).

 ### 3\.
 Turn on the Allow Notifications feature on your iPhone